The NEST Program

 NEST evangelists minister alongside the DSEA team in their countries as often as possible, and report each month on their evangelistic activities to the DSEA office in Texas.
 NEST Program evangelists become largely responsible for advance set-up, administrative work, discipleship and follow-up required for DSEA's international campaign efforts.

 The DSEA NEST evangelist network includes Christian workers in Kenya, Malawi, Peru, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, and the Philippines.
-DSEA has been able to help and train others in Brazil, Bangladesh, England, Guatemala, India, Mozambique, Mexico, Nicaragua, Romania, and Ukraine.
+DSEA has also been able to help and train others in Brazil, Bangladesh, England, Guatemala, India, Mozambique, Mexico, Nicaragua, Romania, and Ukraine.
 Several of these men also travel to other countries near their own, preaching the Gospel, and training others to do the same.

 The NEST Program began in David’s heart as a desire to help other young evangelists and ministers with training, support and practical discipleship in the work of field evangelists.
 As a new believer at the age of seventeen, immediately called to the work of evangelism, David sat under the godly tutelage of mighty men of God such as Freddie Gage, Manley Beasley, Jack Taylor, John Bisagno, and many others.